-PODXT is ready to give you world-class tone, no matter what you're plugging into.
-It's as happy to live on stage, plugged into your ol' standby amp, as it is working alongside the most elite of world-class recording systems.
+PODXT Live is ready to give you world-class tone, no matter what you're plugging into.
+It's as happy to live on stage, plugged into the house sound system or your ol' standby amp, as it is working alongside the most elite of world-class recording systems.
 (And who wouldn't be?)
-To tell you what you need for where you're going, this chapter's got three sections:
+To tell you what you need for where you're going, this chapter's got two sections, On Stage and In the Studio.
+But first, it's time for the...

-PODxt - In the Studio